BOC Certified Orthotic Fitter - 100% Online

 Each student will be assessed on indications/contraindications for the device, successful identification of pertinent landmarks, successful donning of the device, instructing the mock patient in donning, doffing and care of the device, and troubleshooting fit.
 Successful completion of all lab assignments is required for eligibility to take the final exam.
 Successful completion of the final exam with a score of 70% or greater is required for successful completion of the course and certificate award.
 This portion of the class is estimated to take 16 hours (2 days 8am-5pm CST) to complete.

 Once the student signs up for this class, they will be given some tentative class dates to choose from.
-We will not run a video conference with less than 4 students and are limiting the video conference to 6 students at a time.
+We are limiting the video conference to 6 students at a time.
 (If all the students are at the same location, this number may vary. )